thaume/thaume.github.io/_posts/2014-09-15-ember-data-mastering-async-relationships.md

 Although I have achieved quite a bit of work alongside Ember.js, Ember Data is a whole new world; a world of wonders for sure, but still another big step toward full mastering of the Ember framework.

-I have to confess that Ember Data's (ED) async relations gave me a hard time.
-It was worth the pain though, as soon as you understand how those relations work it will get a lot easier to achieve almost anything (model-related) with a better granularity.
+I have to confess that Ember Data's (ED) async relationships gave me a hard time.
+It was worth the pain though, as soon as you understand how those relationships work it will get a lot easier to achieve almost anything (model-related) with a better granularity.

-This post will cover the bootstraping of the application and the first interaction (read) with an async relation.
-The next post will be about modifying (write) an async relation and syncing it with the server.
+This post will cover the bootstraping of the application and the first interaction (read) with an async relationship.
+The next post will be about modifying (write) an async relationship and syncing it with the server.

 ## Requirements